velocityzen/meta-extractor/readme.md

   .catch(err => console.error(err));
 ```

-If no callback provided return a Promise.
+If no callback provided returns a Promise.

 The first parameter `opts` as in [got](https://github.com/sindresorhus/got) module and: